-1 Student Learning; (IV) Plan Instruction and Design Learning Experiences for All 2 Students.
+1 Student Learning; (IV) Plan Instruction and Design Learning Experiences for A 2 Students.
 3 b.
-The evaluation of second-year provisional and probationary unit members shall place 4 an emphasis on three Standards: (I) Engage and Support all Students in Learning; (III) 5 Understand and Organize Subject Matter for Student Learning; (V) Assess Student 6 Learning.
+The evaluation of second-year provisional and probationary unit members shall place 4 an emphasis on three Standards: (I) Engage and Support all Students in Learning; (III 5 Understand and Organize Subject Matter for Student Learning; (V) Assess Studen 6 Learning.
 7 c.
-The evaluation of continuing provisional and probationary unit members with three (3) 8 or more years in the District shall place an emphasis on any three of the six Standards.
-9 d.
-The evaluation of permanent members shall place an emphasis on any three of the six 10 Standards.
+The evaluation of continuing provisional and probationary unit members with three (3 8 or more years in the District shall place an emphasis on any three of the six Standards 9 d.
+The evaluation of permanent members shall place an emphasis on any three of the si 10 Standards.
 11 3.
-O n or before September 15, the evaluator will notify those unit members on his/her staff 12 who have bee n selected for formal evaluation.
-Any unit member may be selected for evaluation, and 13 any unit mem ber may request evaluation.
+On or before September 15, the evaluator will notify those unit members on his/her staff 12 who have been selected for formal evaluation.
+Any unit member may be selected for evaluation, and 13 any unit member may request evaluation.
 14 4.
-By October 15, the evaluator and the unit member will meet and attempt to agree upon the 15 Standards whi ich will form the basis for the evaluation (Appendix C-2).
-If the evaluator and the unit 16 member canno ot agree on the designated Standards, the evaluator shall make the final decision.
+By October 15, the evaluator and the unit member will meet and attempt to agree upon th 15 Standards which will form the basis for the evaluation (Appendix C-2).
+If the evaluator and the unit 16 member cannot agree on the designated Standards, the evaluator shall make the final decision.
 17 5.
-Dat ta for evaluation summaries may include information from the following sources: 18 a.
-Formal Scheduled Observation-classroom visits which last at least twenty (20) 19 minutes.
+Data for evaluation summaries may include information from the following sources: 18 a.
+Formal Scheduled Observation-classroom visits which last at least twenty (20 19 minutes.
 20 1.
 Prior to the classroom observation, a conference between the evaluator and the unit 21 member shall be held.
 22 2.
-A conference between the evaluator and unit member shall be held within three (3) 23 school days following an observation for the purpose of discussing the observation 24 and the observer's notes; any comments commendations, and/or specific suggestions 25 for improvement will be noted in writing (Appendix C-3).
-If the observation discloses 26 a rating of Needs Improvement or Unsatisfactory in any element of the Standards, the 27 evaluator shall offer positive assistance aimed at achieving the recommended 28 improvement using the Interim Evaluation Form (Appendix C-4).
+A conference between the evaluator and unit member shall be held within three (3 23 school days following an observation for the purpose of discussing the observation 24 and the observer's notes; any comments commendations, and/or specific suggestion 25 for improvement will be noted in writing (Appendix C-3).
+If the observation disclose 26 a rating of Needs Improvement or Unsatisfactory in any element of the Standards, th 27 evaluator shall offer positive assistance aimed at achieving the recommended 28 improvement using the Interim Evaluation Form (Appendix C-4).
 29 b.
-1 Informal Observation -classroom visits 30 c.]
+Informal Observation -classroom visits 30 c.
 Evidence showing that unit members adhere to the Standards (See Appendix C-3) 31 d.
-Rules of Conduct for Professional Educators (California Code of Regulations Title 5; 32 Division 8; Chapter 3; Article 3)
+Rules of Conduct for Professional Educators (California Code of Regulations Title 5 32 Division 8; Chapter 3; Article 3)

-e.
+Student Learning; (IV) Plan Instruction and Design Learning Experiences for All e.
 Anecdotal records made by evaluator or unit member.